Physics-informed deep-learning applications to experimental fluid mechanics: Physics-informed super-resolution of flow fields in time and space

 \subsection{Minimal turbulent channel}

 We employ a dataset~\cite{borrelli_predicting_2022} of the minimal turbulent channel at $Re_{\mathrm{cl}} = 5,000$ generated following the parameters described in the work by~\citeasnoun{jimenez_moin}.
 This database was obtained through direct numerical simulation as discussed by \citeasnoun{borrelli_predicting_2022}.
 The box size was set to $x_l = 0.6 \pi h$, $y_l = 2h$ and $z_l = 0.18 \pi h$, where $h$ denotes the half-height of the channel.
-The resolution is $(N_x, N_y, N_x) = (32, 129, 16)$, representing the number of grid points in the streamwise ($x$), wall-normal ($y$) and spanwise ($z$) directions, respectively.
+The resolution is $(N_x, N_y, N_z) = (32, 129, 16)$, representing the number of grid points in the streamwise ($x$), wall-normal ($y$) and spanwise ($z$) directions, respectively.
 We take a time interval of $t = [0, 4]$ and a domain size of $x_d = 0.6 \pi h$, $y_d = h$ and $z_d = 0.01125 \pi h$ for our super-resolution task.
 We assess the performance of PINNs in the reconstruction of a continuous solution from a limited set of measurements with different resolutions in time and space and the presence of noise.
-For this test case, we employ a PINN model with 10 hidden layers, each containing 100 neurons with hyperbolic tangent as the activation function and the three-dimensional incompressible Navier--Stokes equations as the governing equations.
+For this test case, we employ a PINN model with 10 hidden layers, each containing 100 neurons with hyperbolic tangent as the activation function and the three-dimensional incompressible Navier--Stokes equations, the results of hyper-parameter studies are reported in~\ref{sec:tune_channel}.
+For time, we consider two temporal resolutions: $\Delta t = 1.0$ and 2.0 corresponding to, respectively, taking only five and three low-resolution snapshots for supervised learning.
+And, we utilize two different resolutions in space, \ie $(n_x, n_y, n_z) = (8, 8, 2)$ and $(16, 16, 2)$ where $n_x, n_y$ and $n_z$ represent the number of selected points in the $x$, $y$, and $z$ directions, respectively.
+The spacing between the selected points in the $x$ and $z$ directions is constant, but the spacing in the $y$ direction $\delta y$ is not uniform: the closer to the wall the lower $\delta y$.
+We represent different datasets with different resolutions as t\#--s\#, which indicate the number of selected points in time and space.